-Get to the Org > Members tool by clicking on the top right corner hamburger menu and selecting “Setup” from the dropdown.
+Get to the Org > Members tool by clicking on the top left corner hamburger menu and selecting “Setup” from the dropdown.
 In Setup, select “Orgs” from the lefthand menu.
 Select your Org from the dropdown, if asked, and then click on the “Members” tab.
 If you do not see these options, you may not have access to this tool.

 In the Members tab, you will see the cards for each of the Org’s members.
 Open up a member’s card to view and change their permissions.
 You will see three tabs: existing projects, new projects, and Org Admin.
 Existing projects and new projects change a user’s team status, Admin status, and roles for existing and new projects, respectively.
 From the Org Admin tab you can grant Org Admin status, remove users, and grant access to the mailroom.

 If you cannot find a user in the Org, they may have been added to a single project instead and their permissions may need to be managed in the Team section of that project instead of on the Org level.